jschless/jschless.github.io/_posts/2023-01-16-wikipeople.md

 I understand that Wikipedia pageviews are not a perfect approximation of how well-known someone is, but it seems like a reasonably good one.
 Also, what's the alternative?

 # The Remembered
 Below, I present the 10,000 most viewed biographical Wikipedia pages of 2022.
 You can immediately see that almost all of the pages are closer to modern times.
-Some of the pages right around year zero are from a parsing issue.[^1] You can hover over each dot to see who it is.
+You may find some pages in the wrong bith year because of a parsing issue.[^1] You can hover over each dot to see who it is.
 If you draw a box around the dense post-1800 cluster, the chart will zoom in and you can see the individual points more clearly.

 Some of the very old people are doing ok.
 Our man Julius Caesar pulled 3.45 million views.
 Mary (mother of Jesus) and Mark Antony also did pretty well.
 There is a serious lull during the [dark ages](https://en.wikipedia.org/wiki/Dark_Ages_(historiography)).
 While there are some noteworthy appearances from the deep past, about 99% of the top 10,000 were born after 1800.